AndreyPavlenko/timedf/docs/source/04-library_tools.rst

 Library
 -------

-When you are writing new benchmark you can use several tools, provided by omniscripts library.
+When you are writing new benchmark you can use several tools, provided by timedf library.

 pandas backend
 ^^^^^^^^^^^^^^

 Pandas is the most popular python library for data processing and we support modin backend for it.
 You can automatically use either pandas or modin with this import::

-    from omniscripts.pandas_backend import pd
+    from timedf.pandas_backend import pd

 The actual backend will be picked depending on ``-pandas_mode``  parameter.